Problems with stray dogs and other animals

 This page looks at problems with animals in your area and explains what you can do if dogs or other pets are causing a nuisance in your neighbourhood.
-It also includes information on what to do if you find a stray dog, or suspect someone is being cruel to an animal.
+It also includes information on what to do if you find a stray dog (contacting the council or dog warden), or suspect someone is being cruel to an animal.

 What can I do if dogs or other pets are causing a nuisance in my area?

-If your neighbours' pets or other animals are causing a nuisance in your area, there are several steps you can take to put the situation right, including:
+If your neighbours' dogs are barking or other animals are causing a nuisance in your area, there are several steps you can take to put the situation right, including:

 Keeping animals away from your home

 A good way to avoid problems with other people's pets is to keep them away from you, for example, by making sure your garden is properly fenced in.

 If you have a problem with cats making a mess in your garden, there are lots of products you can use to deter them, including sprays, pellets and 'scaredy-cat' plants, all of which can be bought in DIY stores and garden centres.

 If you have a problem with foxes, you may be able to get help and advice from the council's environmental health department.
 There are also various deterrents available in DIY and garden stores, or online at websites such as Foxolutions.

 If you're trying to keep animals away from you property, you mustn't do anything to injure them, such as putting down poison or throwing stones at them or fixing barbed wire or broken glass to your walls or fence to harm them.
 Cruelty to animals is a criminal offence, and you could receive a fine and/or a prison sentence if you're convicted.

 If an animal is causing a nuisance in your area (for example, a dog is barking constantly, or roaming around on its own) it's a good idea to talk to its owner before taking any further action.
 Approach them politely and discuss the situation calmly, or write to them if you prefer.
 Our page on dealing with antisocial behaviour has lots of useful tips on how to approach your neighbours with a complaint.